marigold-dev/training-dapp-1/README.md

 Once Temple is configured well, Click on Connect button

-On the popup, select your Temple wallet, then your account and connect. :warning: Do not forget to stay on the "Ithacanet" testnet
+On the popup, select your Temple wallet, then your account and connect. :warning: Do not forget to stay on the "jakartanet" testnet

 ![](doc/logged.png)